 Internal Card Clicking the Internal Card button enables you to read data from the internal club card after it has been swiped.
 If the customer is already in the customer list, he or she will be selected there.
 If this is a new customer, a window with the customer data will appear.
 By confirming the data the customer will be transferred to the customer list.

-DGV Clicking the DGV button allows you to read data from the DGV Card after it has been swiped.
+SAGA Clicking the SAGA button allows you to read data from the SAGA Card after it has been swiped.
 If the customer is already in the customer list, he or she will be selected there.
 If this is a new customer, a window with the customer data will appear.
 By confirming the data the customer will be transferred to the customer list.

-Cust Num Find a person in the customer list with the customer number.
+Search - Cust Num Find a person in the customer list with the customer number.

+Search – Manual Find a person in the customer list by swiping his / her SAGA card

 Customers Display the customer list.

-Starting List With the Starting List button a new window will be opened in which the starting list for a specific day can be selected.
-Starting times can also be entered or deleted here.
+Tee sheet With the Tee sheet button a new window will be opened in which the tee sheet for a specific day can be selected.
+Tee bookings can also be managed here.

-Reset Reset the customer list to its original state.

-...
-Open the CUSTOMERS LIST SETUP window.
-You can specify which fields in the list will be displayed or hidden.
+Competitions With the Competitions button, you manage entries for competitions – including waiting lists, payments and invoices.

+Scorecard With this button the players’ scores are calculated and saved.

+Bought Articles With this button, all the articles purchased on a specified day by the customer in current view, is displayed.

+Important Fields With this button, all mandatory fields in the customers’ info screen is displayed – Tel personal, cell and email.